Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2021-MY-FIRST-APP-IMPROVEMENT.md

   I discussed these points with stakeholder representative, and we agreed on refactoring.
   There was a bit of pressure as big part of code supposed to be updated and I felt personal responsibility for this decision.
   I worked really hard and sometimes overtime and finally, refactoring was successfully implemented.<br>
-  As a **result**, code quality was significantly increased: it became easier to add new features and test application.
+  As a **result**, it became easier to add new features, debug and test application.

-- There were a lot of unit tests, but was no implementation for **integration testing**.
+- Regarding testing, there was good unit coverage, but was no implementation for **integration testing**.
   Refactoring described above, helped me to develop tests to check results of each main step of application algorithm.
   Regarding **end-to-end** local testing, it was possible to run app, but it took much time.
   For example, working on Docx library, you have to do several little changes in a row to get expected result.
   Each time you do simple change in 10 seconds, then you should wait 10 minutes to check result.
   So, I decided to add caching level to application testing.
   With this you can save data with first test run and then reuse cache instead of calling external Services repeatedly.<br>
-  As a **result**, I was able to test at high level each app component independently, and time for end-to-end testing was decreased from ~10 minutes to ~10 seconds.
+  As a **result**, I was able to test each app component independently at high level, and time for end-to-end testing was decreased from ~10 minutes to ~10 seconds.

 - My responsibilities also included deployment and **acceptance** running.